HeartShare Human Services of New York: History

 The organization has partnered with numerous celebrities, including Lauren Hutton, Linda Dano (for whom an annual award bestowed by the organization is named), Abigail Hawk, and Danny Aiello (who partnered with the group in the mid-1990s "to create the Frances Aiello Day Habilitation Program, a treatment center in Brooklyn".
 In September 2000, the organization withdrew its float from the New York City Columbus Day Parade after event organizers forbade the organization from having members of the cast of The Sopranos ride its float, due to negative stereotypes of Italian Americans portrayed on the show.
 The show's cast members did appear at a dinner in Spring Lake Heights, New Jersey, in support of the organization the following year.

 HeartShare has been a party to several National Labor Relations Board cases involving alleged misconduct by the organization with respect to efforts by employees to form a labor union.
 In a case filed in 1995, and finally decided by the United States Court of Appeals for the Second Circuit in 1997, HeartShare was found liable for refusing to negotiate with a union formed at the Francis Aiello Day Treatment Center.
 The court also found that the individual center was an appropriate bargaining unit because its immediate supervision was separate from other centers, and employees had a lack of contact and interchange with employees of other centers.

 Programs and services

 Developmental disabilities services

 ArtShare for HeartShare is available to children and adults with intellectual and developmental disabilities, who create multimedia works, as well as jewelry making and design.

 HeartShare St. Vincent's Services

 HeartShare St. Vincent’s Services was established in 2014.
 The American Dream Program offers college tuition help, room, board, and other benefits, such as counseling and support, to young people in foster care.
 In January 2019, the program received a $20,000 donation from the Northfield Bank Foundation.

+Awards

+The organization periodically gives recognition to philanthropists "whose commitment to family and community transforms the landscape for underserved and marginalized populations."